linfanf/linfanf.github.io/_pages/about.md

 [Curriculum Vitae](https://linfanf.github.io/files/LinFan_CV_Sept2022.pdf)

 My [research](https://linfanf.github.io/research/) interests lie broadly in stochastic systems, with emphasis on sequential learning and decision-making under uncertainty, as well as statistical methodology for applications from operations research/management.

+For sequential decision-making problems, I am intrested in better understanding the trade-off between optimizing for average performance vs ensuring reliability/safety.
+My goal here is to design algorithms with good practical performance, for which we more fully understand operational risks.
+Along this direction, I have been focused on the distribution, and especially the tail properties, of regret, which provides a new perspective different from that of expected regret in the current literature.

+Another thread of my work is to develop statistical tools to better evaluate the performance of service systems.
+I am particularly interested in computationally and statistically efficient ways to bring data and inference to models from applied probability that used in operations applications.
+Examples include general state space Markov chains, as well as other models where the emphasis has traditionally been on analytic insights and tractability.

-Here are a few highlights:
+#Here are a few highlights:
-- Applied probability
+#- Applied probability
-  - especially applied to multi-armed bandit problems, with the goal of extracting new insights and better informing algorithm design
+#  - especially applied to multi-armed bandit problems, with the goal of extracting new insights and better informing algorithm design
-- Statistical inference for stochastic processes
+#- Statistical inference for stochastic processes
-  - special focus on statistically and computationally efficient estimation for general state space Markov chains, with driving noise coming from observed data
+#  - special focus on statistically and computationally efficient estimation for general state space Markov chains, with driving noise coming from observed #data
-  - applications include service operations and economic time series
+#  - applications include service operations and economic time series
-- Stochastic simulation
+#- Stochastic simulation
-  - nonparametric input uncertainty quantification
+#  - nonparametric input uncertainty quantification
-  - sensitivity analysis
+#  - sensitivity analysis
-  - MCMC
+#  - MCMC

 Upcoming Talks
 ======